GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ## 4.2 Boundary Entity Control diagrams

 These diagrams are here to show how each action is performed by the system.
 The entities representation is simplified to show only the relevant parts.
-There is not a 1-to-1 correspondence of the elements of these diagrams with the components in the component diagrams because the level of focus is different.
+The model manager relation is implicit and omitted for simplicity reasons.

 ### Mobile application